 Better still, use a variant of the same password for different online payment platforms, you add %, $, #, & and symbols like this and numbers at some places.
 Try to select some specific number of them so that if you ever forget, you can always remember at two or three attempts.

 Always have a recovery email address or phone number for your username and passwords.
+You can learn more about recovery email addresses in our article covering how many email accounts you should have.

 These are some of the ways to protect your online payment with privacy and make sure you run a lesser risk of being robbed online.